StephanieEtheridge/hello-world/README.md

 # hello-world
 Hi All,
-I'm a complet newb at GitHub and just here trying to figure it out.
+I'm a complete newb at GitHub and just here trying to figure it out.